guidance-ai/guidance/README.md

 ```
 <img width="201" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/646e1a7d-0206-419b-8206-1d835c3a0e0a"><br>

-### Get high compatibility—execute a single {guidance} program on many backends (Transformers, llama.cpp, VertexAI, OpenAI).
+### Get high compatibility—execute a single Guidance program on many backends
-Works with Transformers, llama.cpp, VertexAI, OpenAI.
+Works with Transformers, llama.cpp, AzureAI, VertexAI, OpenAI and others.
 Users can write one guidance program and execute it on many backends. (note that the most powerful control features require endpoint integration, and for now work best with Transformers and llama.cpp).
 ```python
 gpt = models.OpenAI("gpt-3.5-turbo")